OrhanKupusoglu/bazelize-maven-plugin/README.md

 > Skylark is designed to be small, simple, and thread-safe.
 Although it is inspired from Python, it is not a general-purpose language and most Python features are not included.

-Migration from Maven to Bazel means basically generation of Skylark **WORKSPACE** and **BUILD** scripts from a set of **pom.xml** files.
+Migration from Maven to Bazel means basically generation of Skylark **WORKSPACE** and **BUILD** scripts from a set of **pom.xml** configuration files.

 The main culprit for the migration from Maven to Bazel is the slowness of the Maven builds.
-With the current emphasis on DevOps and CI, this slowness can be considered as highly *unsatisfactory*.
+With the current emphasis on DevOps and CI, this slowness can be considered as *highly unsatisfactory*.

 Although equipped with an impressive feature set, **Google Bazel** faces the usual *unfamiliarity issues*.
 For Java developers, after so many years of Maven experience, Bazel looks like a time-consuming challenge from **Maven's declarative (what to do)** to **Bazel's imperative (how to do)** mindset.